submissions to molly bloom

-If you think your work might fit here, please send no more than four poems, together with a brief biographical note, including details of any recent publications and any relevant web links.
+If you think your work might fit, please send no more than four poems, together with a brief biographical note, including details of any recent publications and any relevant web links.
 Please make sure your work is as you would like it to appear - don't assume that because this is an online rather than a print publication, you can go on tinkering after publication.
 Poems may be sent in the body of an email, or as .doc, .docx or pdf files.
 If your work demands some other file format or mode of presentation - for instance, visual, aural or video - please send in the first instance an email of inquiry.